eclipse-sw360/sw360/README_DOCKER.md

     To build under proxy system, add this options on your custom env file:

-    ```sh
+    ```ini
     PROXY_ENABLED=true
     PROXY_HTTP_HOST=<your_http_proxy_ip>
     PROXY_HTTPS_HOST=<your_https_proxy_ip>
     PROXY_PORT=<your_port>
     ```

-* Running the image
+## Running the image

-    To run the resulting compose just do:
+* Run the resulting image:

     ```sh
     docker-compose -env-file scripts/docker-config/default.docker.env up
     ```

-    or with your custom env file
+* With custom env file

     ```sh
     docker-compose --env-file <myenvfile> up
     ```

+    You can add **-d** parameter at end of line to sgtart in daemon mode and see the logs with the following command:

+    ```sh
+    docker logs -f sw360
+    ```

+## Extra configurations

+SW360 image runs without internal web server and is assigned to be SSL as default, so using port **8080** directly will cause CSS to be scrambled, since internally redirections will be passed to inexistent localhost port **443**.

+Here's some extra configurations that can be useful

-* *Nginx* config for reverse proxy and X-Frame issues
+* *Nginx* config for reverse proxy and X-Frame issues on on host machine ( not docker )

-    For nginx, assuming you are using standard 8080 localhost port for you sw360, this is a simple configuration for root webserver under Ubuntu.
+    For nginx, assuming you are using default config for your sw360, this is a simple configuration for root web server under Ubuntu.

     ```nginx
         location / {